 Here is a map of the entire loop that we did.
 We ended up driving 1,680 miles total.

-We hit a lot of rain the next day as we headed past Quebec City and up toward Parc National du Bic where we finally got ahead of the rain clouds.
+Drove through a lot of rain the 2nd day as we headed past Quebec City and up toward Parc National du Bic where we finally got ahead of the rain clouds.
 I quickly took this shot looking back toward the park as the clouds came rolling over the hills.

-After spending the night in Cap-Chat at the Motel Nanook drying out our gear, we planned to take our time around the Peninsula as we made our way to Forillon National Park.
+After spending the night in Cap-Chat at the Motel Nanook drying out gear, we were back on the road and headed to Forillon National Park.
 We made some stops along the way since it was only a few hour drive from Cap-Chat.
 We considered going inland to drive through the Chic-Chocs, but the clouds appeared socked in over the mountains.

 Came across this cool red lighthouse in La Martre, just off the road so we decided to check it out.